Why should I use scikit-build ?¶

 .

-For example, to limit the number of parallel jobs to 3, the following could be done:
+For example, to limit the number of parallel jobs to 3

 python setup.py bdist_wheel -- -- -j3